CERT/CC

 group group-name

-Sensor groups are a convenient way of defining named groupings of sensors for inclusion in classes.
-They cannot currently be used in the SiLK command-line tools, but only in the configuration file.
-The group command takes as an argument the group to be defined, and begins a group block.
+The group command begins a sensor group blocks and takes as an argument the name of the group to be defined.
+Sensor groups are a convenient way of defining named collections of sensors for inclusion in classes.
+As of SiLK 3.21.0, sensor group names are accepted by the --sensors option of rwfilter, rwfglob, and rwsiteinfo(1).
 A group block is closed using the end group command.
-See below for details on valid commands within group blocks.
+See the "Group Block Commands" section below for details on valid commands within group blocks.

 Example: group test-sensors

 The include command is used to include the contents of another file.
 This may be used to separate large configurations into logical units.
-(Note, however, that all sensors, classes, groups, and types must be declared before they may be referenced.)
+An analyst may wish to create their own site configure file to augment the default one with additional sensor groups or to change the default-class.
+(Note that all sensors, classes, groups, and types must be declared before they may be referenced.)

 The packing-logic command provides a default value for the --packing-logic switch on rwflowpack(8).
 The value is the path to a plug-in that rwflowpack loads; the plug-in provides functions that determine into which class and type a flow record will be categorized.
 The path specified here will be ignored when the --packing-logic switch is explicitly specified to rwflowpack or when SiLK has been configured with hard-coded packing logic.

 File and directory locations relative to the SILK_DATA_ROOTDIR may be defined using the path-format command.
-This command takes a format string specification that allows the following special sequences:
+The path-format is used by rwflowpack and rwflowappend(8) when writing data to the data repository, and it is used by rwfilter and rwfglob when reading or listing files in the data repository.
+This command takes a format string specification that supports the following %-conversions:

 %C